Parental supervision is the best way to keep children safe at home.

 Also, ask yourself whether your child is old enough (or clever enough) to disable the devices you’ve put in place.

 When kids start to toddle around, beware.
-Not only are they pulling themselves up on things, they’re also prone to falling.
+Not only are they pulling themselves up on things, but they’re also prone to falling.

 If your home has stairs, you should install safety gates.
 Purchase a sturdy design that screws to the wall.